arcus-azure/arcus.observability/docs/features/sinks/azure-application-insights.md

 ### Q: Where can I initialize the logger in an ASP.NET Core application or other hosted service?

-The Application Insights instrumentation key is typically available via the configuration or via an `ISecreteProvider`.
-It's best if the Logger is created and assigned to the Serilog `Log.Logger` as soon as possible.
+The Azure Application Insights instrumentation key is typically available via the configuration or `ISecreteProvider`.
+It's best if the logger is created and assigned to the Serilog `Log.Logger` as soon as possible.

 The easiest place to do that in an ASP.NET application is in the `ConfigureServices` method of the `Program` class.

 Another place where the logger can be initialized is in the `ConfigureAppConfiguration` method of the `IHostBuilder`: